-It is open for members only, and with effect from 4th June 2020, we can now play both singles and doubles (details below).
+It is open for members only, and we can now play both singles and doubles (details below).

 The special measures are as follows: